 There are demonstrations in the country that can turn violent, it is advised you avoid these at all costs.
 You should leave an area if large crowds of local citizens begin to form as they can escalate very quickly.

 There is a very high threat of terrorist activity in Colombia.
-For some time FARC (Revolutionary Armed Forces of Colombia) and the ELN (Ejército de Liberación Nacional) have opposed the government and have been responsible for numerous shooting and bombings.
-Carrying out criminal activities fund their causes.
+For some time FARC (Revolutionary Armed Forces of Colombia) and the ELN (Ejército de Liberación Nacional) have opposed the government and have been responsible for numerous shootings and bombings, carrying out criminal activities to fund their causes.

-As risk of theft is extreme, travellers are advised to carry few valuables when leaving your accommodation and leave important documents such as passports locked in a safe.
+As risk of theft is extreme, travellers are advised to carry few valuables when leaving their accommodation and leave important documents such as passports locked in a safe.

 Colombia has worked towards creating diplomatic ties since the 1970s.
 It has Bilateral Trade Agreements with South Korea, Japan and China and works with the international community in its ongoing fight against its domestic terrorism and drug trafficking.